NetFabric/NetFabric.Numerics.Tensors/docs/articles/Extending-the-library.md

 ### Aggregate

 The `Aggregate()` method is a powerful tool for consolidating a source span of data into either a single value or a tuple of values.
 It operates using two essential operators: one for transforming the source elements and another for aggregating the transformed elements.
-This method adheres to the IEEE 754 standard for floating-point arithmetic; if any element's transformation or aggregation results in `NaN`, it returns `NaN`.
+This method adheres to the IEEE 754 standard for floating-point arithmetic; if any element's transformation results in `NaN`, it returns `NaN`.

 It's essential to note that the transform operator must implement either the `IUnaryOperator<T, TResult>` or `IBinaryOperator<T1, T2, TResult>` interface, while the aggregation operator must implement the `IAggregationOperator<TResult, TResult>` interface.